 Unlike other captives, RRGs may write directly in states where they are registered without obtaining a license.
-In part because of this feature, RRGs are treated as multi-state insurance companies and are subject to NAIC accreditation standards, albeit modified to suit the unique nature of RRGs.
+Because of this feature, RRGs are treated as multi-state insurance companies and are subject to NAIC accreditation standards, albeit modified to suit the unique nature of RRGs.

-Although the regulation of RRGs is similar to traditional insurers, there are some key differences.
-Many RRGs file their financial statements using GAAP accounting, which requires some extra analysis attention.
-Few RRGs, if any, are required to submit rate and form filings - rates are typically based on an actuarial analysis of the membership, and one of the advantages of captives, as noted with pure captives, is the ability to manuscript the policy to suit the needs of the membership.
-In addition, the LRRA specifically disallows RRGs from participating in state guaranty funds.
+Although the regulation of RRGs is comparable to that of traditional insurers, there are some key differences.
+Many RRGs file their financial statements using GAAP accounting, which requires some extra analysis.
+Few RRGs, if any, are required to submit rate and form filings - rates are typically based on an actuarial analysis of the membership, and one of the advantages of captives is the ability to conform the policy to suit the needs of the membership.
+In addition, the LRRA specifically precludes RRGs from participating in state guaranty funds.

 Committees Active on This Topic

 Media queries should be directed to the NAIC Communications Division at 816-783-8909 or firstname.lastname@example.org.